jamieomatthews/gosnap/readme.md

 ### Saving Snaps

 Currently, the only client is a web based client.
 It would be trivial to write a client that simply saved the snaps to disk, but for now, if you want to save a snap, you can simply right click on the image or video, and save.

+### Setting Your Auth Token

+The web UI currently supports setting the users auth-token.
+When you login without an auth-token, gosnap will re-login, which will unfortunetly log you out of any other devices you are using.
+What you can do is use a proxy, like Charles App or Wireshark to retreive your auth-token from the login request while using the app, and paste it in.
+This app will then continue to use that auth token and you can use snapchat on both your phone and computer.

 ### Contributing